-Click here for the CSU statewide Early Start Program schedule, including CSU Stanislaus courses.
-The 2015 summer schedule should become available by February.
+View the CSU statewide Early Start Program schedule, including Stanislaus State courses.

 ESM 0103 - Pre- and Beginning Algebra (4 units)

-Students earning CR in ESM 0103 are eligible to enroll in either MATH 0106 or Math 0110 in the Fall.
-Students who participate sufficiently in ESM 0103 but have not made sufficient progress for improved math placement receive a grade of RP.
-A grade of RP means you will need to take Math 0103 in the Fall even though you have satisfied the Math Early Start requirement.
+Students earning CR in ESM 0103 advance to the next level of remediation, either MATH 0106 or Math 0110 (for math and science majors).
+Students who have not made sufficient progress for improved math placement receive a grade of RP, which means you have satisfied the Math Early Start requirement but have not advanced to the next level of remediation.
+Students with an RP will need to take Math 0103 in the Fall.

 ESM 0106 - Intermediate Algebra for Non-Math/Sci (4 units)

-Students earning CR in ESM 0106 are eligible to enroll in GE level mathematics in the Fall.
-Students who participate sufficiently in ESM 0106 but have not made sufficient progress for improved math placement receive a grade of RP.
-RP does not make students eligible for GE level mathematics classes, but does satisfy the Early Start requirement.
-If you receive a grade of RP you will need to either take Math 0106 or Math 0110 in the Fall.
+Students earning CR in ESM 0106 have completed remediation and are eligible for GE level mathematics in the Fall.
+Students who have not made sufficient progress for improved math placement receive a grade of RP, which means you have satisfied the Math Early Start requirement but have not completed remediation.
+Students with an RP will need to either take Math 0106 or Math 0110 (for math and science majors) in the Fall.

 ESM 0099 - College Prep Math (1 unit)